-Chloe currently assists with teaching on the undergraduate sport science modules related to physiology.
+Chloe currently assists with teaching on both the undergraduate and postgraduate sport modules related to physiology.

 Her MSc project at Liverpool John Moores University investigated the effect of collagen supplementation and oestrogen concentrations on knee joint laxity and patellar tendon properties.
 At Loughborough University, her BSc project investigated the effect of sprint condition and sex on the presence of a functional power reserve after exercise to failure.